harshit391/Authentication-Library-C/README.md

 - **User Registration:** Secure and intuitive process for creating new user accounts.
 - **Login System:** Efficient login mechanism with secure password verification.
-- **Password Management:** Password encryption using Encoding Algorithms.
+- **Password Encryption:** Password encryption using Encoding Algorithms.
 - **Input Validation:** Prevents buffer overflows and other security vulnerabilities.
-- **Scalable Design:** Easy integration into larger systems or applications.
+- **Static Library:** Easy integration into larger systems or applications by creating a static library for whole system
+- **Cloud Database:** Seamlessly connects to a cloud database for storing user information and credentials.

 ***